Submitting Records Guide

 Don't panic!
 The site makes this very easy - all you have to do is click the 'spot' on the map.

-To get the map to zoom to the right area - use the Search box:
+You can use the map controls to zoom in and drag it around, but a shortcut to get the map to zoom to the right area is use the Search box:

 Now use the map controls to find the exact spot - then just click on it and the grid ref will be entered automatically.